-Certain over-the-counter and prescription medicines may help reduce pollen allergy symptoms.
+In addition to trying to cut down your contact with pollen, there are certain over-the-counter and prescription medicines that may help reduce pollen allergy symptoms.

-Many people with pollen allergy do not get complete relief from medications.
-This means they may be candidates for immunotherapy.
-Immunotherapy is a long-term treatment that can help prevent or reduce the severity of allergic reactions.
+If you have a pollen allergy and do not get complete relief from medicines, talk with your doctor about immunotherapy.
+Immunotherapy is a long-term treatment that can help prevent allergic reactions or make them less severe.
 It can change the course of allergic disease by modifying the body’s immune response to allergens.

-Allergy Shots - Subcutaneous Immunotherapy (SCIT) has been around for more than 100 years and can provide long-lasting symptom relief.
-SCIT is a series of shots that have progressively larger amounts of allergen.
-An injection of the allergen goes into the fat under the skin.
+Allergy shots – subcutaneous immunotherapy (SCIT) has been around for more than 100 years and can provide long-lasting symptom relief.
+SCIT is a series of shots that have larger amounts of allergen in each shot.
+The allergen will be injected into the fat under the skin.
 Over time, allergic symptoms generally improve.
-Many patients experience complete relief within one to three years of starting SCIT.
-Many people experience benefits for at least several years after the shots stop.
+Many people get complete relief within one to three years of starting SCIT.
+Many people also feel the benefits for at least several years after the shots stop.

-Sublingual Immunotherapy involves placing a tablet containing the allergen under the tongue for 1 to 2 minutes and then swallowing it.
-In 2014, the FDA approved three types of under-the-tongue tablets to treat grass and ragweed allergies.
-More are in development.
+Sublingual immunotherapy (SLIT) involves placing a tablet with the allergen under your tongue for one to two minutes and then swallowing it.
+In 2014, the Food and Drug Administration (FDA) approved three types of under-the-tongue tablets to treat allergies to grass (GRASTEK®, Oralair®) and ragweed (RAGWITEK®) pollens.
 You take SLIT tablets daily before and during grass or ragweed season.
 This treatment offers people with these allergies a potential alternative to allergy shots.

-Discuss your allergy symptoms and your allergy treatment plan with your health care provider.
+Talk with your allergist about your allergy symptoms and your allergy treatment plan.